imulcei/ruby-scripts/README.md

 Implement a method #stock_picker that takes in an array of stock prices, one for each hypothetical day.
 It should return a pair of days representing the best day to buy and the best day to sell.
 Days start at 0.

+Bubble Sort

+Build a method #bubble_sort that takes an array and returns a sorted array.
+It must use the bubble sort methodology (using #sort would be pretty pointless, wouldn’t it?).

 © the odin project